How Secure is Your Remote Workforce?

 As we already knew, MSPs were already being targeted for cyber attack due to the aggregation of data they hold.
 Now, with greater potential for open doors and unassuming employees, it’s crucial that the cloud-based services people are using to access data are secure, backed-up, compliant and accessible no matter what.

-How secure are those cloud based services?
+How secure are those remote, cloud-based services?

 “We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft is not liable for any disruption or loss you may suffer as a result.
 In the event of an outage, you may not be able to retrieve Your Content or Data that you’ve stored.
 We recommend that you regularly backup Your Content and Data that you store on the Services or store using Third-party Apps and Services.”

-This is especially important as the number of Office 365 users skyrockets, thus putting extra pressure on their network.
+This is especially important as the number of Microsoft 365 users skyrockets, thus putting extra pressure on their network.
 Microsoft added 12 million daily active users to their chat and collaboration app, Teams, in just one week, bringing the overall total to 44 million.
 And they’re not alone in their growth.
 Google’s G Suite business applications saw a surge of 25 times more users in February compared to January.
 And Zoom, a popular videoconferencing software, has brought in more active users so far in 2020, than during all of last year.